banner type: None

 Occupancy rate and RevPar

 Unlike ADR which provides an average of what you could earn, revenue per available room (RevPAR) calculates the average amount of income generated from each room.
+Understanding your hotel occupancy rate is essential for accurately calculating and improving your RevPAR.
 As such, RevPAR is crucial for calculating your business’s financial health.

 Here’s how you can work out your hotel’s RevPar: